Unconditional Quantum Advantage for Sampling with Shallow Circuits

+The appendixes to this paper prove some extra results which add additional context to \Cref{thm:main_introduction}.
 In \Cref{sec:U_m_theta_compiling} we outline an efficient algorithm for constructing our quantum circuits in \Cref{thm:main_introduction} --- showing that they form a uniform quantum circuit family.
 In \Cref{apx:unlimited-input} we show a classical circuit lower bound against $(X, \majmod{p}(X))$ in the setting where the circuit has unlimited inputs, but bounded fan-in \emph{and} fan-out.
-In \Cref{sec:biased-noise} we prove a more general version of the classical lower bound in our main result \Cref{thm:main_introduction} that allows for biased inputs.
+In \Cref{sec:biased-noise} we prove a more general version of the classical lower bound in \Cref{thm:main_introduction} that allows for biased inputs.

-\section{Sampling from \texorpdfstring{$(X,\majmod{p}(X) \oplus \parity(X))$}{(X, majmod(X) + parity(X))} using a GHZ state}
+\section{Sampling From \texorpdfstring{$(X,\majmod{p}(X) \oplus \parity(X))$}{(X, majmod(X) + parity(X))} Using a GHZ State}

 In this section we consider constant-depth quantum circuits with access to an $n$-qubit GHZ state as input.
 We show these circuits can produce samples close to the distribution $(X,\majmod{p}(X) \oplus \parity(X))$, where $X$ is a uniformly random bitstring of length $n-1$.
 We will prove this result in two steps -- in \Cref{ssec: non-unitary majority GHZ sampling} we give a ``quantum-like'' circuit that samples from the correct distribution but includes non-unitary single-qubit operations.
 In \Cref{ssec: unitary majority GHZ sampling} we show how to replace those non-unitary operations with multi-qubit (but still constant-sized) unitaries.
 Before beginning these proofs we review some details about GHZ states.